johncurcio/jRestrict/README.md

 ``loop: <java-loop>;`` - restricts the usage of loop, break and continue.

 ``branch: <java-branch>;`` - restricts the usage of if and switch.

+## Analysis

+You can't both require and prohibit the same clause You can't require a clause that has been restricted by encloses You can't prohibit a clause that has been restricted by encloses